 Robin is a Career Counselor and joined the Center for Career Development in July 2017.
 In her role, Robin counsels students and facilitates workshops on a number of career development topics.
 She received her bachelor of arts in Theatre from Albright College and her EdM in Educational Leadership & Policy Studies: Higher Education Administration from Boston University.
 Outside of work, Robin enjoys reading, learning about Russia, TV show marathons, cooking/baking, theater, and dreaming about adopting Italian greyhounds and raising chickens.

-Samantha is the Yawkey Nonprofit Internship Coordinator and joined the CCD in June 2017.
+Samantha was the Yawkey Nonprofit Internship Coordinator at the CCD from June 2017 until February 2019.
 Prior to coming to the CCD, she was a college adviser at Brighton High School through College Advising Corps-Boston University.
-She graduated from Boston College in 2015 with a BA in communication and applied psychology and human development and is currently pursuing her EdM in educational leadership and policy studies at Boston University.
+She graduated from Boston College in 2015 with a BA in communication and applied psychology and human development and graduated from Boston University with an EdM in educational leadership and policy studies.
 In her spare time, Samantha enjoys attending trivia nights, traveling, trying new foods, spending time with family and friends, and playing with her dog, Sadie.

 Samantha is the Internship Coordinator and joined the Center for Career Development in August 2013.
 In her role, she works to develop new internship opportunities for BU students.
 Samantha also helps coordinate the Santander Sophomore Internship Program, serving as a resource for employers with Santander Interns and supporting participating students throughout the program.
 Samantha received her bachelor of arts in psychology from Gettysburg College and her master of education in higher education and student affairs administration from the University of Vermont.
 In her spare time, Samantha enjoys traveling, hanging out with friends and family, and spending time outdoors.